aws-solutions-library-samples/Guidance-for-AI-enhanced-customer-experience-with-Amazon-Connect/README.md

 ![image](images/17.jpeg)

-4. Navigate back to the Overview section of your Amazon Connect Instance by clicking the Instance Name in the top left corner.
-5. In the Access Information of the Account Overview, click on the Access URL link.
-6. This will take you to the Amazon Connect Admin console, use your username and password you entered when deploying your stack.
-The default was username; Admin, Password, Admin123!

 ### Enable Recording
 1. Navigate back to the Amazon Connect console and the new instance name.
-2. On the left-hand menu, at the bottom, click ‘Data Stroge’.
+2. On the left-hand menu, at the bottom, click ‘Data Storage’.
 3. Select Edit on Call recordings.
 4. Select Enable call recording > Create a new S3 bucket (recommended)> name > Save.
 ![image](images/28.jpeg)